 Tips, news, how-tos, and troubleshooting help for the iPad.

 Which has the most apps?
 Which has the coolest features?
 Which one is the best?
-The four most popular streamers each have their merits, so we'll help you decide which box is right for you.
+The most popular streamers all have their merits, so we'll help you decide which box is right for you.

 Plants vs. Zombies 2 is a must-download, with new plants, new ways to play, new challenges, and a freemium model that doesn't get in your way.